asx-dev/node-js-shop/README.md

    HOMEPAGE_URL=your_homepage_url
    ```

+   > [!IMPORTANT]
-   > **⚠️ Important:** Users are redirected to the homepage after completing the payment.
+   > Users are redirected to the homepage after completing the payment

 4. Start the server:
    ```sh